What are term deposits and how do they work?

 - Any fees or penalties for early access to your term deposit before maturity

-You can also compare term deposits with Canstar, including those with the highest five to seven month terms.
+You can also compare term deposits with Canstar, including those with the highest rates for five to seven month terms.
 Read the Product Disclosure Statement (PDS) and Target Market Determination (TMD) for any term deposit product you’re considering.

 Whether you’re considering a term deposit as a conservative investment option or as part of a wider mix of investments, you may also like to consider seeking professional financial advice before making any decision.